apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Japan’s ruling party elects Shigeru Ishiba as new prime minister**
+**Ex-Defense Minister Ishiba chosen to lead Japan’s ruling party and become prime minister**

-You can read more about it [here](https://www.washingtonpost.com/world/2024/09/27/japan-new-prime-minister-leader-shigeru-ishiba/).
+You can read more about it [here](https://apnews.com/article/japan-election-new-prime-minister-ca3ba06b79c79d5dc534a0d259a7272c).

 ## Requirements
 - Python 3.8